MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/compliance/gdpr-dsr-Office365.md

 #### <a name="discover"></a>Descobrir

-Os planos do Planner são associados a um Grupo do Office 365 e os arquivos dos Grupos do Office 365 são armazenados em um site do SharePoint Online associado do grupo.
-Isso significa que você pode usar a Pesquisa de Conteúdo para encontrar arquivos do Planner pesquisando o site do Grupo do Office 365.
-Para isso, você precisa ter a URL do Grupo do Office 365.
-Confira [Pesquisar Grupos do Office 365 e Microsoft Teams](https://support.office.com/article/Content-Search-in-Office-365-53390468-eec6-45cb-b6cd-7511f9c909e4) no tópico de ajuda “Pesquisa de Conteúdo no Office 365” para ver dicas de como obter informações sobre os Grupos do Office 365 que ajudem a pesquisar arquivos do Planner no site do SharePoint Online correspondente.
+Os planos do Planner são associados a um Grupo do Microsoft 365 e os arquivos desse grupo são armazenados em um site do SharePoint Online associado do grupo.
+Isso significa que você pode usar a Pesquisa de Conteúdo para encontrar arquivos do Planner pesquisando o site do Grupo do Microsoft 365.
+Para isso, você precisa ter a URL do Grupo do Microsoft 365.
+Confira [Pesquisar Grupos do Microsoft 365 e Microsoft Teams](https://support.office.com/article/Content-Search-in-Office-365-53390468-eec6-45cb-b6cd-7511f9c909e4) no tópico de ajuda “Pesquisa de Conteúdo no Microsoft 365” para ver dicas de como obter informações sobre os Grupos do Office 365 que ajudem a pesquisar arquivos do Planner no site do SharePoint Online correspondente.

 #### <a name="access"></a>Acessar